 We want to take a moment to thank all of our dedicated and passionate volunteers.
 It takes a village, and you are a critical part of the AIA village.

 For all current volunteers, we have launched a new volunteer scheduling system.
-Our volunteer team will be invited to sign up for shifts at our Trenton locations on Hanover and Hudson Sts.*; opportunities will include grocery bag packing as well as mobile delivery.
+Our volunteer team will be invited to sign up for shifts each week at our Trenton locations on Hanover and Hudson Sts.*; opportunities will include grocery bag packing as well as mobile delivery.
 Please note, with needs changing daily and new technology in place, there may be a learning curve; we may need to tweak certain pieces to fix bugs and ensure safety.
 We appreciate your understanding and flexibility.
 If you have questions or concerns, please contact Shariq Marshall at 609-396-9355 x21 or firstname.lastname@example.org.

 If you are interested in becoming a volunteer, please see the section entitled “I want to get involved.
 How can I help?”